 Bubbles on your eyes are often caused by a water or gas bubble.
 These bubbles can be uncomfortable, but they usually go away within an hour of appearing and should not cause any permanent damage.

 If you notice that the bubbles persist for more than an hour, or if they become red and inflamed, it is wise to consult with a medical professional as soon as possible.

 The most common symptoms of eye problems include blurred vision, decreased ability to see in low light conditions (such as at night), sensitivity to light (photosensitivity), dryness, itching, or soreness around the eye area.

-An eye bubble tends to be a growth which appears on the cornea or the white part of the eyes.
-There are two types of bubbles on eye; the pinguecula and pterygium.
+An eye bubble tends to be a growth that appears on the cornea or the white part of the eyes.
+There are two types of bubbles on the eye; the pinguecula and pterygium.
 These are almost similar with pingueculas being bigger and taking longer to heal.